suey147/Pronto-Woven/doc/Implementation.md

 * Add a graphical interface to improve user experience.
 * Enhance error messages with suggestions for fixing issues.
 * Introduce configurable rules for custom games.

-## Assumptions
-* Rent and cost of property is the same